ribokit/ribokit.github.io/repos/biers/rnastructure.md

 We use the [RNAstructure](http://rna.urmc.rochester.edu/RNAstructure.html) package to perform data-driven secondary structure predictions.
 The **1D** and/or **2D** data are transformed into pseudo-free energies that provide information to guide folding, on top of the built-in Nearest Neighbor thermodynamic parameters.

 To estimate the confidence of the predicted result, we use nonparametric bootstrapping.
-In brief, it resamples the data with replacement to create mock datasets, and use these to run prediction again, and summarize the result of all mock runs.
+In brief, this procedure resamples the data with replacement to create mock datasets, and use these to run prediction again, and summarize the result of all mock runs.
 This resampling technique is relevant as experimental measurements may miss certain data points (imperfect dataset).
 It tests whether the prediction result is robust to (slight) data variations, e.g. if one nucleotide's reactivity dominates the outcome.
 For more information, see these papers:

 >Tian, S., Cordero, P., Kladwang, W., and Das, R. (**2014**)<br/>
 >[High-throughput mutate-map-rescue evaluates SHAPE-directed RNA structure and uncovers excited states](http://rnajournal.cshlp.org/content/20/11/1815)<br/>